pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/02_Marking_Stores.md

 ## data_object_splitted_state (data objects only)

 Works similar to single_state and multiple_state but is able to store different places in different Pimcore data object attributes.
-Therfore it's needed to configure a mapping between places and data object attribute names.
+Therefore it's needed to configure a mapping between places and data object attribute names.

 ##### configuration example

 In the following example places which are related to the text of the data object are stored in the `workflowStateText` attribute whereas image related places are stored in `workflowStateImages`:

 ```yaml
    marking_store: